Program Requirements

 Terms: Fall 2024, Winter 2025

-Instructors: Sengupta, Raja (Fall) Freeman, Julia (Winter)
+Instructors: Sengupta, Raja (Fall) Freeman, Julia; Khattar, Gabriel (Winter)

 Fall - Downtown campus; Winter - Macdonald campus